Title IV - Part B - 21st Century Community Learning Centers

 Quality before and afterschool programs can provide safe, engaging environments that complement the school day by promoting learning to improve student outcomes.
 While there is no one single formula for success in afterschool programs, both practitioners and researchers have found that effective programs combine academic, enrichment, cultural, and recreational activities to guide learning and engage children and youth in wholesome activities.
 They also find that the best programs develop activities to meet the particular needs of the communities they serve.

-Types of Activities Found in Quality Before and Afterschool Programs
+Activities of Before and Afterschool Programs

 - Youth leadership and character building activities